This the multi-page printable view of this section. Click here to print.

 Set up and configure Pryme Intercompany

-Pryme Intercompany enables Business Central companies to share data seamlessly using Messages.
-TThis system is built on three key components: Parties, Topics, and Subscriptions.
+Pryme Intercompany enables seamless data sharing between Business Central companies through Messages.
+This system is based on three core components: Parties, Topics, and Subscriptions.

-• Parties - A Business Central company that exchanges data with other companies via Messages
+• Parties: Business Central companies that exchange data with other companies via Messages.

-• Topics - Messages published by one Party and available for other Parties to subscribe to.
+• Topics: Messages published by one Party and made available for other Parties to subscribe to.

-• Subscriptions - Messages that allow a Party to receive data from a Topic.
+• Subscriptions: Mechanisms that allow a Party to receive data from a Topic.

-Both apps share the same process for setting up Parties, but not for Topics and Subscriptions
+Both apps follow the same process for configuring Parties.
+However, the setup of Topics and Subscriptions differs.

-• Data exchanges require manual setup for Topics and Subscriptions, offering greater flexibility for custom use cases.
+• Data exchanges require manual configuration of Topics and Subscriptions, offering increased flexibility for custom use cases.

-• Pre-defined templates for Topics and Subscriptions tailored to project-related data (e.g., time entries, expenses).
+• Includes pre-defined templates for Topics and Subscriptions that are tailored to project-related data (e.g., time entries, expenses).

-• Simplifies setup and accelerates implementation for project-specific data sharing.
+• Simplifies the setup process and accelerates implementation for project-specific data sharing.
+Flow

 1 - Before you start

-Things to do and consider before you start setting up the Pryme Intercompany app
+Things to do and consider before setting up the Pryme Intercompany app

-Before diving into the setup of Pryme Intercompany, ensure that the following key considerations are addressed to ensure smooth implementation and integration.
+Before setting up Pryme Intercompany, ensure that the following key considerations are addressed to facilitate smooth implementation and integration.

-• All companies involved must agree on a unique intercompany partner identification code, also known as a Party Code.
-This code will help identify each company in the system.
+• All companies involved must agree on a unique intercompany partner identification code, referred to as the Party Code.
+This code helps identify each company within the system.

-• Use a consistent and scalable naming system.
-For example, instead of just using a land code (e.g., “UK”), combine it with a number, such as “UK10,” “UK11,” etc.
+• Establish a consistent and scalable naming convention.
+For instance, instead of using only a land code (e.g., “UK”), combine it with a number, such as “UK10,” “UK11,” and so on.

-Ensure no data conflicts exist before setting up the app.
-Review and update existing entries to avoid issues.
+Ensure there are no data conflicts before setting up the app.
+Review and update existing entries to prevent issues.

 Key Areas to Check: